josgiac/NumDer/README.md

 [4] N. Egidi, P. Maponi,
 "The singular value expansion of the Volterra integral equation associated to a numerical differentiation problem", Journal of Mathematical Analysis and Applications, 460:656-681, 2018.

+65)	N. Egidi, J. Giacomini, P. Maponi, A Fredholm integral operator for the differentiation problem, Computational and Applied Mathematics, 2022, 41(5), 220